Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Experimental Results

 \subsubsection{Encoder-based approach}

-To ensure robustness and reproducibility, model training was repeated five times using different random seeds for each data split.
-Results are reported in Table \ref{encoder_res}.
+For each model, training was repeated using five train/validation splits and multiple random seeds to ensure robustness and reproducibility.
+The reported results correspond to the average performance of each model on the test set and are reported in Table \ref{encoder_res}.
 For the CPL-Article corpus, three models were tested.
-We first evaluated two pre-trained models: SciBERT \citep{beltagy-etal-2019-scibert}, which is trained on scientific literature, and ModernBERT, a recent and optimized version of BERT.
-This initial comparison shows that SciBERT performs better than ModernBERT in extracting Bioinformatics tools in articles.
-We further fine-tuned SciBERT by injecting domain-specific Bioinformatics vocabulary, yielding substantial improvement, with an increase of approximately 8 points in F1-score.
-The Almost Stochastic Order (ASO) test \citep{dror_deep_2019} was applied at a \numprint{0.05} confidence level to assess the statistical significance among the three models.
-The results indicate that the SciBERT fine-tuned models are stochastically dominant over the two models in both cases ($\epsilon_{min}=0$).
+We first evaluated two pre-trained models: SciBERT, which is trained on scientific literature, and ModernBERT, a recent and optimized version of BERT.
+This initial comparison shows that SciBERT performs better than ModernBERT in extracting bioinformatics tools in articles.
+The Almost Stochastic Order (ASO) test \citep{dror_deep_2019} was applied at a \numprint{0.05} confidence level to assess the statistical significance among models.
+The results indicate that SciBERT is stochastically dominant over ModernBert ($\epsilon_{min}=0$).
+As for the third model considered, we extended SciBERT by incorporating domain-specific bioinformatics vocabulary and fine-tuning it for the target task.

-For CPL-Code corpus, we compared models pre-trained on code (CodeBERT \citep{feng2020codebert}), on scientific literature (SciBERT), and ModernBERT.
-The F1-scores are very close, suggesting that the process code can be treated similarly to natural language text.
-In this setting, CodeBERT achieves slightly superior performance.
-However, ASO test indicates that the observed differences are not stochastically significant, particularly between ModernBERT and CodeBERT ($\epsilon_{\min} \approx 0.6$).
-Consistent with the CPL-Article experiments, we further fine-tuned the best-performing model, CodeBERT, by incorporating domain-specific Bioinformatics vocabulary.
-This adaptation resulted in a slight performance gain.
-Nevertheless, ASO testing indicates that the improvement is not statistically significant ($\epsilon_{\min} \approx 0.3$). \\
+For the CPL-Code corpus, we compared CodeBERT (pre-trained on code) \citep{feng2020codebert}, SciBERT (on literature), and ModernBERT (on both).
+Their F1-scores are very close, suggesting process code can be treated like natural language; CodeBERT performs slightly better.
+However, ASO testing shows no significant differences, especially between ModernBERT and CodeBERT.
+As with CPL-Article, we further extended CodeBERT with domain-specific bioinformatics vocabulary, yielding a slight but non-significant gain.